Being a manager means being “in charge”, right? As a manager, you’re “the boss.”

 Unfortunately, however, there isn’t a shred of evidence to back any of this up.

 In fact, according to the best available research just the opposite is true.
-Studies of effective management practices by Google, The Gallup Organization, Harvard Business School, and researchers associated with The Wharton School all indicate that managers are far more successful—and their organizations are far more profitable—when they behave as if their employees are in charge of them, not the other way around.
-You’re better off, in other words, behaving as if your employees are the boss of you.
+Investigations by Google, The Gallup Organization, Harvard, and researchers associated with The Wharton School all show that managers are more successful—and their organizations are more profitable—when they behave as if their employees are in charge of them.

 Consider Google’s study.
-According to their findings the most effective managers possess most, if not all of following ten (10) traits:
+According to the global search engine company, their most effective managers possess many, if not all of following ten (10) traits: